kevinpschaaf/enyo-wiki/Enyo-2.0-Release-Notes.md

 * In `enyo.List`, fixed issue that could cause lists in nested panels to become unscrollable.

-* Fixed issue causing List-Flickr to not load on IE9.
+* Fixed issue causing list-flickr example to not load on IE9.

 * In `enyo.Node`, added cross-platform CSS3 compatibility and an optional `onlyIconExpands` property.